branlok/tierlist/README.md

-# the tierlist builder
+# A Tierlist Maker
-꒰(･‿･)꒱ A Tierlist builder built with React.
+꒰(･‿･)꒱ A Tierlist Maker is built with React.
 No registration required, build the list on your mind with no interrupts.